What makes a good Software Test engineer?

 may be documented in some form.
 There would ideally be a system for

-what documentation will have a particular piece of information.
+will have a particular piece of information.
+Change management for

 For agile software projects, it should be kept in mind that